 - All readers must firstly register at the Library Office.
-Any change of address must be notified to the Librarian.
+Any change of address must be notified to the Senior Library Assistant.

 - No book may be removed from the Library unless it has been borrowed legitimately.
 Library readers are responsible for the safe keeping of any book borrowed.
 They may be asked to pay for the replacement of books lost or damaged.
 Books must not be taken out of Cambridge, except by undergraduates during the Christmas and Easter vacations.

 - Books may be borrowed for two weeks, subject to recall if required by another reader.
-Part I and II texts may be borrowed overnight only.
+Members of the Department of Zoology may borrow books for the duration of the term or vacation, subject to recall if required by another reader.
+Part I and II texts may be borrowed overnight only during term or for two weeks during vacation.
+There is vacation borrowing for undergraduates during the Christmas and Easter vacations.
 Periodicals and texts from the reference section may not be borrowed.

 - Smoking and the consumption of food and drink in the Library are strictly prohibited at all times.
 (Bottled water is allowed)

 - Reading places may not be reserved, but up to four books (except Overnight Loan books) or journal volumes may be reserved for three days if a completed reservation slip is left in them (these are distributed throughout the Library).

 - Readers are requested to keep silence in the Library.

 - Readers may bring a mobile telephone into the Library provided it is set to silent mode.
 However, mobile telephone conversations are NOT permitted.
 To prevent disturbance to other readers, calls must be answered outside of the Library.
 Readers should not run to the Library exit or speak on the telephone until they are outside.
 Text messaging is allowed.

 Remove all notebooks, papers and personal belongings each day; anything left behind is cleared away by the cleaners at 08:30am daily.
 All items are left at your own risk.